TMAILOR BLOG

 What Details to Provide

-• Problem description, approximate size, and urgent vs planned timeline.
+• Problem description, approximate size, and whether it is urgent or planned.

-• Preferred visit windows; neighborhood or cross streets (no full address yet).
+• Preferred visit windows, plus your neighborhood or cross streets — not your full address, not yet.

 Resend & Response Timing